apache/arrow/docs/source/format/CanonicalExtensions.rst

 Opaque
 =======

-Opaque represents a type or array that an Arrow-based system received from an external (often non-Arrow) system, which it cannot interpret or did not have support for in advance.
-In this case, it can pass on Opaque to its clients to show that a field exists, but that it cannot interpret the field or data.
+Opaque represents a type that an Arrow-based system received from an external (often non-Arrow) system, but that it cannot interpret.
+In this case, it can pass on Opaque to its clients to at least show that a field exists and preserve metadata about the type from the other system.

 Extension parameters: